Chime vs Cash App: Fees, APY & Overdraft Compared

 To qualify, you need $200 or more in monthly qualifying direct deposits and an activated Chime debit card.
 Your limit starts at $20, which feels restrictive at first.
 Over time, Chime increases it based on your deposit history and spending patterns, though not everyone reaches the $200 maximum.
 When your next direct deposit arrives, Chime automatically deducts what you owe.
 SpotMe covers debit card purchases and ATM withdrawals but won't help with ACH transfers, Pay Anyone transactions, or paper checks.

-The catch: if your direct deposits stop or decrease, your SpotMe limit can drop too.
+If your direct deposits stop or decrease, your SpotMe limit can drop too.
 It's tied directly to your income flow through Chime.

-Cash App Borrow
+How Does Cash App Borrow Work?

 Your credit score affects apartment applications, loan rates, insurance premiums, and sometimes job offers.
 Only one of these platforms helps you build credit history.

-Chime Credit Builder Card
+How Does Chime's Credit Builder Card Work?

 Chime's Credit Builder is a secured Visa credit card that reports to all three credit bureaus: Experian, Equifax, and TransUnion.
 Unlike traditional secured cards that require a deposit you can't touch, Credit Builder draws from your Chime checking balance.
 You move money to a secured account, spend up to that amount, and Chime automatically pays the balance each month.
 No APR applies because you're spending your own money.